- What is Thankfulness?

 - You wish you were more popular

-- You see something beautiful?
+- Do you see something beautiful?

-- You receive a gift?
+- Did you receive a gift?

-- Your family is having a difficult time with money / job/ food.
+- Your family is having a difficult time with money/job/ food.

 - Your Family is doing very well.